Teton Gravity Research

-Teton Gravity Research (TGR) is an extreme sports media company based in Jackson Hole, Wyoming.
+Teton Gravity Research (TGR) is an extreme sports media and apparel company based in Jackson Hole, Wyoming.
 The company was founded in 1996 by brothers Steve and Todd Jones, as well as friends Dirk Collins, Rick Armstrong, and Corey Gavitt.
 The group launched the company to create products that came from the perspective of athletes, showcased youth culture, and fostered the growth of high-risk action sports.

-TGR works closely with various athletes to create films, advertisements, products, and events that promote outdoor sports typically involving dramatic combinations of high elevations and speed, and requiring the highest athletic strength, skill, and judgment to avoid (or reduce the risk of) serious injury.

-TGR films and advertisements employ high-resolution recording and modern editing techniques in order to concisely showcase perfected moves by athletes.
-Accordingly, these video works do not provide a complete chronology of the innumerable hours of practice and extensive training and skills development (and injuries accumulated during the process) that the athletes motivated themselves to undergo in order to attain the depicted level of proficiency.

 Athletes

-TGR productions have included athletes such as Kai Jones, Kent Kreitler, Doug Coombs, Jeremy Jones, Tommy Moe, Rick Armstrong, Micah Black, Seth Morrison, Johan Olofsson, Jeremy Nobis, Tanner Hall, C.R.
-Johnson, J.P.
-Auclair, J.F.
-Cusson, Andy Irons, John John Florence, Sage Cattabriga-Alosa, Ian McIntosh, Travis Rice, Angel Collinson, Sammy Carlson, Ian Walsh, Jamie O'Brien, Wiley Miller, Xavier De Le Rue, Tom Burt, Chris Benchetler, Scotty Lago, Bryan Iguchi, Terje Haakonsen and Daron Rahlves.
+TGR productions have included notable athletes such as Kai Jones, Doug Coombs, Jeremy Jones, Tommy Moe, Rick Armstrong, Micah Black, Tanner Hall, J.P.
+Auclair, Travis Rice, Tim Durtschi, Sammy Carlson, Xavier De Le Rue, and Terje Haakonsen.

 Films

 TGR has produced 40 award-winning action sports films rooted in skiing, snowboarding and surfing, and numerous original television broadcast series.

 TGR is largely known for its Deeper, Further, Higher film trilogy, which continues TGR's focus on high-injury-risk extreme alpine sports.
 These three films showcase Jeremy Jones, who is a 10-time Snowboarder magazine "Big Mountain Rider of the Year" and the younger brother of TGR co-founders Steve and Todd Jones.
 Jeremy Jones revolutionized backcountry snowboarding with Deeper, his 2010 ode to splitboarding and human-powered adventure.
 His 2012 sequel Further took him to the planet's most remote mountain ranges and earned him a nod as a 2013 National Geographic 'Adventurer of the Year'.
 His environmental advocacy work with Protect Our Winters won him recognition as one of President Barack Obama's 2013 'Champions of Change'.
 TGR released Higher in September 2014, which was filmed on location in Alaska, Wyoming, California, Massachusetts, and Nepal.